Everest Base Camp Trek – 12 Days

 S.N Location Distance Covered

-1 Lukla to Phakding 8 kilometers / 5 miles
+1 Lukla to Phakding 8 km / 5 miles

 Permits and Paperwork Required For EBC Trek

-The trekker will need two permits and paperwork for the Everest Base Camp Trek.
+Trekkers will need two permits for the Everest Base Camp trek and related paperwork.
 These include the following:

 Sagarmatha National Park Entry Permit